Richard Carrier: Atheism Plus

+Mythicism

-In 2002, Carrier reviewed the work of Earl Doherty, who posited that Jesus was originally a mythological being who subsequently came to be regarded as a historical person.
-Carrier concluded that Doherty's theory was plausible, although at the time he had not yet concluded that this hypothesis was more probable than the historical Jesus.
-He also criticized some of Doherty's points, which he considered untenable, although he regarded the basic concept as coherent and consistent with the evidence.
-Over time, Carrier's views shifted to the point that he accepted Doherty's premise as the most likely explanation of Jesus.
+In 2002 Carrier reviewed the work of Earl Doherty, who argued that Jesus began as a mythological being later recast as historical.
+Carrier judged the theory plausible while still considering the historical Jesus more probable and rejected several of Doherty's arguments as untenable, though he found the overall concept consistent with the evidence.
+Over time he adopted Doherty's premise as the most likely explanation for Christian origins.
 He wrote, "It does soundly establish the key point that Jesus was regarded as a pre-existent incarnate divine being from the earliest recorded history of Christianity, even in fact before the writings of Paul, and that this was not even remarkable within Judaism."

+Carrier has described Christ myth theory as "very probable" since late 2005.
+In 2009 he wrote, "though I foresee a rising challenge among qualified experts against the assumption of historicity [of Jesus], as I explained, that remains only a hypothesis that has yet to survive proper peer review."

-Elaborating on this hypothesis, Carrier asserts that originally "Jesus was the name of a celestial being, subordinate to God, with whom some people hallucinated conversations", and that "The Gospel began as a mythic allegory about the celestial Jesus, set on earth, as most myths then were."
-Stories developed placing Jesus on Earth, and placing him in context with historical figures and places.
-Subsequently, his worshipers came to believe that these allegories referred to a historical person.
+Carrier argues that the earliest Christians honored Jesus as a celestial or "angelic extraterrestrial" subordinate to God who emerged from a "cosmic sperm bank", was tortured and crucified by Satan and his demons, buried above the clouds, and resurrected in the region between the earth and the moon.
+He maintains that early believers knew this celestial Jesus through private revelations and scriptural interpretation and that "The Gospel began as a mythic allegory about the celestial Jesus, set on earth, as most myths then were."
+According to Carrier, subsequent storytellers placed Jesus alongside historical figures and locations, and later worshipers mistook those allegories for biography.

 Carrier asserts that the idea of a pre-Christian celestial being named "Jesus" is known from the writings of Philo of Alexandria on the Book of Zechariah.
 He argues that Philo's angelic being is identical to the Apostle Paul's Jesus: he is God's firstborn son, the celestial 'image of God', and God's agent of creation.
 However, Larry Hurtado contends that the figure named "Jesus" in Zechariah is a completely distinct figure, and that the Logos Philo discusses is not an angelic being at all.